vedanthv/data-engg-docs/internals-docs-code/scenarios/spark/02-SMJ_Spill_To_Disk_Q2.md

 ✅ **So yes, exactly**: executor keeps small table A in memory, and streams batches of rows for the skewed key from table B (from memory and disk), joining them incrementally.

 ---

-👉 Do you want me to also explain what happens in the **opposite case** (when both A and B are huge and skewed)?
-That’s where Spark can still OOM despite spilling.